sandipan/Book-BPB-600-Image-Processing-and-Compter-Vision-Masterclass-with-Python/README.md

 3. Image Segmentation
 4. Image painting and Inpainting
 5. Image Feature Extraction and its Applications: Image Registration
-6. Applications of Image Feature Extraction
+6. More Applications of Image Feature Extraction
 7. Image Classification
 8. Object Detection and Recognition
 9. Applications of Image Processing and Computer Vision in Medical Imaging